 In May 2021, the Trust received a grant award from the Architectural Heritage Fund to progress Project Viability work for a full internal renovation of the Keepers’ Cottages.

 This award allowed the Trust to tender for architect services and appoint Gilberts Architects to prepare a Measured Survey, Condition Report, Outline Plans and Outline Costings for the refurbishment.

-In September 2021, the Trust approved a first draft of the proposed new internal layout for the cottages.
+The Trust approved a proposed new internal layout for the cottages in November 2021.

 Our site has been selected as a Case Study by the Architectural Heritage Fund.
 To find out more about the impact that their support has had on developments at the lighthouse complex, please see here.